Content

 Prioritize healthy everyday habits.
 This means improving sleep, staying hydrated, nourishing your social connections, boosting your nutrition, and moving your body regularly.

 Seek outside support.
-Friends and family can be excellent support systems, but sometimes outside health experts can also be beneficial.
+Friends and family can be excellent support systems, but sometimes professional health experts can offer invaluable guidance.
 Perhaps it makes sense for you to talk to a dietitian or connect with one of our licensed healthcare providers.

 Focus on you.
 Weight management is personal.
-What’s most important is understanding your unique body.
+What’s most important is understanding your body and the best weight range for you personally.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!